Newo201/study-tracker-client/README.md

 #### Study Log Component

 - Create a ToDo component with add, edit, delete capabilities
-    - Edit Layout
+    - Edit Layout ✓
-    - Normal Layout
+    - Normal Layout ✓
+    - Find complete and delete icons ✓
-- Allow user to select different type and subject of study
+- Allow user to select different type and subject of study ✓
-    - Ideally they should be able to do this on the ToDo card as they are adding/editing it (e.g. with dropdowns)
+    - Ideally they should be able to do this on the ToDo card as they are adding/editing it (e.g. with dropdowns) ✓
+- Have a icon/button where a user can create a new ToDo on the same page
+- Allow user to remove ToDos by either completing or deleting
+- Create a page to display the todos
+    - Order based on most recent
+    - Also have a recently completed section
 - Connect the ToDos to a database
+    - Find all ToDos outstanding
+    - Find ToDos completed in the last 30 days (display 6 at most)
+    - Allow user to re-add recently completed ToDo to outstanding ToDos
-- Add a complete capability
+- Add a edit, complete and delete capability to the database
     - Make a post request to add the study to the database
     - Remove the ToDo from the list or move it to a different section (e.g. a completed page)
 - Create a form where users can add new study types and subjects
+- Allow users to add common ToDos with one click